|Current Status of Biological Weed Control Agents in Oregon, Washington, and Idaho||Revised March 2014|

 |Biological Agents and Their Roles||Revised March 2014|

-Classical biological control of a weed involves the introduction and management of selected natural enemies.
-The majority of the Pacific Northwest’s most problematic weeds originated from other continents.
+Classical biological weed control involves the introduction and management of selected natural enemies to reduce and suppress problematic noxious weeds.
+The majority of the Pacific Northwest’s weeds originated from other continents.
 These newly introduced plants, free from the natural enemies found in their native range, gained a competitive advantage over native plants.
 Once these populations become unmanageable, other methods of weed control are not always economical or physically possible.
 The need for a method of weed reduction that is inexpensive, self-sustaining, and environmentally safe provides opportunities for biological control.

 Once noxious weed infestations become widespread, it is often assumed that biological control will solve the problem.
 But at this time, each new introduction of a biological weed control agent (BCA) in the United States has a success rate of only about one in three.
 In the Pacific Northwest, BCAs have shown well-documented success in the control of Mediterranean sage, St. Johnswort (Klamath weed), tansy ragwort, Dalmatian toadflax, and purple loosestrife.
 Preliminary information indicates emerging successes for diffuse knapweed using Larinus minutus and leafy spurge using Aphthona spp.

 Biological control is a slow process, and its efficacy is highly variable.
 Many BCAs have not been present long enough to determine their ability to control their host weed, as it can take several years for their densities to increase and begin impacting weed populations.
 Only after monitoring weed populations over time will the impact of newly introduced agents become evident.

 Biological control agents impact weeds directly and indirectly.
 They directly impact weeds by destroying vital plant tissues and functions.
 They cause indirect impact by increasing stress, which may reduce their ability to compete with desirable plants.